OpenLLM-France/Lucie-dataset-filtering/README.md

 In the output folder you will find the following folders:

-- `documents`: contain the text, metadata and some metrics but only a subset like in RedPajamaV2
+- `documents`: contain the text, metadata and some metrics but only a subset as in RedPajamaV2
 - `listings`: contain the list of files to process for the next steps
 - `minhashes`: contain the minhashes of the documents
 - `quality_signals`: contain the quality signals of the documents

-Documents are in the same order in each corresponding bucket output between `quality_signals` and `documents`, but not necessarily in the same order as the input dataset (because of multiprocessing).
+Documents are in the same order in each corresponding bucket output between `quality_signals` and `documents`, but not necessarily in the same order as the input dataset (due to  ultiprocessing).

-As in RedpajamaV2, the output documents are separated according to their perplexity scores into three buckets (tail, middle, head).
+As in RedpajamaV2, the output documents are separated into three buckets (tail, middle, head) according to their perplexity scores.

-Unique id to identify document between the different folders is the `id` field.
+The unique ID to identify a document between different folders is the `id` field.

 See example output of LEGI dataset in `output_legi.tar.gz`.